Armoured fighting vehicles of the Irish Army: Dodge Mark VII and Mark VIII armoured cars

-The first Dodge Armoured Car was built in 1942, four more were completed by 1943 and remained in service until 1962.
+The first Dodge armoured car was built in 1942, four more were completed by 1943 and remained in service until 1962.
 These armoured cars were built on a Dodge TF-37 shortened truck chassis.
 All five trucks were withdrawn from the army's Supply and Transport Corps.
-Two of the armoured cars were each armed with a Madsen 20mm Cannon that were formerly used on Irish Marine Service Motor Torpedo Boats and a Madsen .303 Machine Gun.
-The other three armoured cars were armed with a Vickers .5 Machine Gun and Vickers .303 Machine Gun each.
-The Madsen armed Dodges were the called the Mark VII Armoured Car and the Vickers armed Dodges the Mark VIII Armoured Car.
-The Dodges were used alongside the Landsverk L180 and Irish built Leyland armoured cars in the 1st Armoured Squadron until they were all disposed of in 1962.
+Two of the armoured cars were each armed with a Madsen 20 mm Cannon that were formerly used on Irish Marine Service Motor Torpedo Boats and a Madsen .303 Machine Gun.
+The other three armoured cars were armed with a Vickers .50 Machine Gun and Vickers .303 Machine Gun each.
+The Madsen-armed Dodges were called the Mark VII armoured car and the Vickers-armed Dodges the Mark VIII armoured car.
+The Dodges were used alongside the Landsverk L180 and Irish-built Leyland armoured cars in the 1st Armoured Squadron until they were all disposed of in 1962.

-Beaverette Armoured Car
+Beaverette armoured car

-The army acquired several Beaverette Armoured Cars at the time of The Emergency (World War II).
+The army acquired several Beaverette armoured cars at the time of The Emergency (World War II).
 In the 1950s the army converted several Beaverettes into open scout cars – with one such conversion preserved at the Curragh Camp in County Kildare.

-Churchill Tank
+Churchill tank

 The Irish Army took delivery of three Churchill Mk VI tanks in 1948 and a fourth in 1949.
 They were rented from the British War Office until 1954, when they were purchased outright.
 This purchase was despite the fact that the supply and transport corps workshops, who maintained them, had reported that spares had all but run out.
 Experiments were carried out involving replacing the existing Bedford engine with a Rolls-Royce Merlin engine salvaged from an Irish Air Corps Seafire aircraft.
 The experiment was a success but not repeated although the reasons why are not recorded.
 By 1967 only one Churchill remained serviceable, and by 1969 all were retired.
 The Churchill Mk VI was armed with an Ordnance QF 75 mm gun and 2 Besa 7.92mm machine guns.